Superskyyy/Log-Anomaly-Detection/README.md

 # Log-Anomaly-Detection
-Based on the implementation of Deeplog project, introduced Informer to improve the performance .
+Based on the implementation of Deeplog, we introduced Transformer to improve the performance .